kumarsumitsingh/shoptalk-ecs/README.md

 # shoptalk-ecs
-This project is deployed to AWS ECS
+This project is deployed to AWS ECS.
+All the images are registered to ECR.